noodldocs/noodldocs.github.io/nodes/navigation/navigation-stack.md

 ### Other

 **Top Page Name**
-The name of the Page component that's currently on top of the stack.
+The name of the Page that's currently on top of the stack.
 E.g. `Details`.
+This is the name of the page that is given when creating pages via the properties.

 **Stack depth**
 How many pages there currently are in the stack.
 The [Navigate](/modules/webappnavigation/navigate.md) node will add one page to the stack, and [Navigate Back](/modules/webappnavigation/navigate-back.md) removes the top page from the stack.